DeadPo01/android_device_cubotx30_twrp_tree/README.md

 - MTP
 - OTG
 ## Big thanks to:
-- [ADeadTrousers](https://github.com/ADeadTrousers) for helping with decription.
+- [ADeadTrousers](https://github.com/ADeadTrousers) for helping with decryption.